Asian Americans in arts and entertainment: The 2000s

-Sandra Oh, a Canadian-American actress of Korean descent, has been a mainstay in film for well over two decades having portrayed many scene stealing supporting characters in a large number of well known films such as Double Happiness, Bean, Last Night, The Princess Diaries, Under the Tuscan Sun, Sideways, Hard Candy, Rabbit Hole, Catfight, and Meditation Park.
+Sandra Oh, a Canadian-American actress of Korean descent, has been a mainstay in film for well over two decades, having portrayed many scene-stealing supporting characters in films such as Double Happiness, Bean, Last Night, The Princess Diaries, Under the Tuscan Sun, Sideways, Hard Candy, Rabbit Hole, Catfight, and Meditation Park.

-Making waves in the entertainment industry, Korean-born, US-raised actor Ki Hong Lee rose to international fame as Minho in the film adaptation of James Dashner's book series, The Maze Runner.
+Making waves in the entertainment industry, Korean-born, US-raised actor Ki Hong Lee rose to international fame as Minho in the film adaptation of James Dashner's book series The Maze Runner.

-Ming-Na Wen, Jordan Nagai, and Ryan Potter starred in highly impacting voice roles in the animated Disney and Pixar films Mulan (1998), Up (2009) and Big Hero 6 (2014).
+Ming-Na Wen, Jordan Nagai, and Ryan Potter starred in highly impacting voice roles in the animated Disney and Pixar films Mulan (1998), Up (2009), and Big Hero 6 (2014).

-Maggie Q after achieving fame in Hong Kong has since starred in big budget and big box office films Mission: Impossible III (2006), Live Free or Die Hard (2007) and most recently as the character Tori Wu in The Divergent Series and will have three upcoming films.
-Daniel Henney also having gained fame overseas in South Korea has since starred in American films X-Men Origins: Wolverine (2009), The Last Stand (2013), and the animated Oscar-winning Disney film Big Hero 6 (2014).
+Maggie Q, after achieving fame in Hong Kong, has since starred in big budget and big box office films Mission: Impossible III (2006) and Live Free or Die Hard (2007).
+She played Tori Wu in The Divergent Series.

+Daniel Henney, having gained fame overseas in South Korea, has since starred in American films X-Men Origins: Wolverine (2009), The Last Stand (2013), and the animated Oscar-winning Disney film Big Hero 6 (2014).

 The international star Joan Chen (Chong Chen) was featured in numerous films from China, the United States, Australia, and many other countries.
 She has won numerous awards for her acting and has also directed a film.

 South-Korean actor and superstar Lee Byung-hun, has already starred in numerous American production including Red 2 (2013), G.I.
 Joe: The Rise of Cobra (2009), G.I.
 Joe: Retaliation (2013) and Terminator Genisys (2015).
 Indian superstar and actress Priyanka Chopra is beginning to work in American cinema and is currently filming the action comedy Baywatch (2017).